-Alexandre Katsapov was born in Leningrad (today St. Petersburg), where he lived until he was twenty.
-He studied at the Russian Ballet Academy of A. Vaganova and subsequently (in 1993–1996) was engaged at the Mussorgsky State Academic Theatre.
-Among other roles, he danced Albert in Giselle, the Blue Bird in Sleeping Beauty, the Prince in The Nutcracker, Romeo and Mercutio in Romeo and Juliet, James in La Sylphide and the title role in Petrushka.
-Since the 1997–1998 season he has been a soloist of the National Theatre in Prague and since 2003 he has been a principal dancer.
+Born in St. Petersburg, Alexandre Katsapov studied at the Vaganova Academy of Russian Ballet and subsequently (in 1993–1996) was engaged at the Mussorgsky State Academic Theatre, where he danced the roles of Albert in Giselle, the Bluebird in The Sleeping Beauty, the Prince in The Nutcracker, Romeo and Mercutio in Romeo and Juliet, James in La Sylphide, the titular role in Petrushka, etc.

 In the 1997/98 season he was named a soloist of the Czech National Ballet in Prague, and since 2003 he has been the company’s principal dancer.
 He masters a superlative classical dance technique and possesses great talent for character roles.

 His major successes to date as regards the classical repertoire include the roles of the Prince in Swan Lake, The Nutcracker and The Sleeping Beauty, Romeo and Mercutio in the ballet Romeo and Juliet, Abderakhman in Raymonda, Albert in Giselle (Christopher Hampson) and Carabosse in The Sleeping Beautry (Javier Torres).
 He has also danced in August Bournonville’s La Sylphide (James) and Napoli (Gennaro), and portrayed the Slave in the Pas de troisin Le Corsaire.